USS Blower

-USS Blower (SS-325), a Balao-class submarine, was a ship of the United States Navy in commission from 1944 to 1950.
+USS Blower (hull number SS-325) was a Balao-class submarine in commission with the United States Navy from 1944 to 1950.
 She was named after the blower, a type of pufferfish of the United States East Coast and West Indies.
 During World War II, She completed three war patrols, all in the Indian Ocean, Java Sea, and South China Sea.

 Blower was transferred to Turkey in 1950 under the Mutual Defense Assistance Program, where she was recommissioned in the Turkish Naval Forces as the second TCG Dumlupınar.
 Dumlupınar sank after an accident off the coast of Turkey on 4 April 1953 following a joint North Atlantic Treaty Organization training exercise.